Randers: Early history

 Randers was formally established around the 12th century, but traces of activity date back to Viking times.
 Canute IV of Denmark (ca. 1043–1086), also known as Canute the Saint and Canute the Holy, and as patron saint of Denmark, minted coins in the town.
 He had plans to attack England and its ruler, William the Conqueror, He assembled people in this town.
 A chronicle written at Essenbæk Abbey tells of a fire that ravaged the city.
 The city was destroyed and rebuilt three times in the 13th century.
 In 1246, it was burned down by Abel of Denmark's troops during the civil uprising against Eric IV of Denmark.
 On a street in the town center is the house where, according to legend, Danish nobleman and national hero Niels Ebbesen killed Count Richard (Gerhard) III of Holstein on 1 April 1340, during the Kingless Times, when the entire country was pledged to German counts.
 This action led to further insurrection against the Germans.
 Ebbesen died in a large battle at Skanderborg Castle in December 1340.
-A statue to Ebbesen stands in front of Randers' Town Hall today.
+A statue to Ebbesen stands in front of Randers's Town Hall today.

 When King Valdemar IV of Denmark (Valdemar Atterdag) tried to assemble a government in 1350 after the mortgaging to the Holsteiners, the town was further reinforced with protection, and was often named as Randershus ("Randers Fortress").
 This fortification was captured by dissatisfied nobility in 1357.
 In 1359 Valdemar attacked the captured city with the strength of all of his forces.
 During medieval times the city prospered as a market town.